glpi-project/docdev/source/devapi/database/dbiterator.rst

       'FROM'      => new QueryExpression('(SELECT * FROM glpi_computers) as computers'),
    ]);
    // => SELECT * FROM (SELECT * FROM glpi_computers) as computers

+When you need to manually quote identifies or values, it is recommended that you use ``$DB::quoteName`` and ``$DB::quoteValue`` respectively rather than directly adding the quotes to ensure future compatibility.